 Climacrux’s carbon removal partners have passed a thorough and strict assessment to make sure their activities result in net negative emissions.
 To achieve true net negative emissions, the negative emissions produced in the process have to be larger than all the positive emissions caused.
 The negative emissions you can purchase on this website have all emissions produced during the process already removed and are therefore the net negative emissions.

 To assess if this requirement is met, a life cycle assessment (LCA) is required.
 In the LCA all inputs and outputs of the whole carbon removal process are examined in detail to judge its overall impact.
 The life cycle of producing negative emissions depends strongly on the carbon removal method.
-Currently we have partners using ‘direct air capture and mineralisation’, ‘underground bio-oil injection’, ‘enhanced weathering with distributing olivine sand’ and forestation.
+Currently we have partners using underground bio-oil injection, forestation, kelp, olivine and direct air capture and storage (DACS).

 Bio-oil is created through fast pyrolysis and then pumped into underground rock formations.